larasfatmasiwi/RPAdecisionflow/README.md

 # Blended Finance Strategic Scorecard Dashboard

 An interactive decision-support platform for blended finance and global expansion analysis.
-Built on top of a multi-step Excel-based strategic scorecard framework, this dashboard transforms static spreadsheet data into a dynamic, searchable, and filterable web application.
+Built on top of a multi-step Excel-based strategic scorecard framework, this dashboard transforms static spreadsheet data into a dynamic, searchable, and filterable web application system.

 ## What It Does